Naso Tang - Naso lituratus

 Temperament / Behavior : Does not do well with other tangs in the home aquarium but may be ok with larger species as it reaches adult size.

-Breeding / Mating / Reproduction : Observed to form pairs, would be extremely difficult in the home aquarium.
+Breeding : Observed to form pairs, would be extremely difficult in the home aquarium.

 Reef Tank Compatible? : Could be considered with caution...
 Some hobbyists have reported that they've witnessed them nipping corals.

-Diet / Fish Food : Herbivore, having lots of live rock goes a long way and be prepared to give them dried seaweed or dried algae using the lettuce clip or place it under some live rock in the tank.
+Diet / Foods : The Naso Tang is an herbivore and having lots of live rock goes a long way and be prepared to give them dried seaweed or dried algae using the lettuce clip or place it under some live rock in the tank.
 It's highly recommend to feed them brown macro algae as it's in their natural diet and may be one of the key factors in keeping them healthy long term.

 Tank Region : All over the tank, this is an active swimmer